koji/blog/src/content/blog/2025-12-07-fortifying-nodejs-supply-chain-pnpm-security/index.md

 **⚠️ The Emergency Hatch:**
 Sometimes you *need* a fresh release immediately—for example, to patch a critical security vulnerability in a library like `react`.
 In those cases, you can bypass this rule using `minimumReleaseAgeExclude`:
+**minimumReleaseAgeExclude** may need the latest pnpm version to work.
 ```yaml
 minimumReleaseAge: 43200
 # Allow urgent security patches for specific libraries